-The Biodiversity Collections Network (BCoN) is a five-year national initiative funded by the U.S. National Science Foundation (NSF DBI 1441785) to support the development of a new, sustainable community of practice that will ensure that all U.S. biodiversity collections are digitally available for research, education, informed decision-making, and other scholarly and creative activities.
+The Biodiversity Collections Network or BCoN is a strategy and advocacy group that works to promote the use and expand the accessibility of biological collections and their data, and to extend their impact as critical infrastructure for research and education for the benefit of life on earth.
+BCoN emerged from a five-year national initiative funded in 2014 by the National Science Foundation to support the development of a new, sustainable community of practice to ensure that all U.S. biodiversity collections are digitally available for research, education, informed decision-making, and other scholarly endeavors.